City on Cushing:

 Manchester City Women manager Nick Cushing was appointed to his role in November 2013.

-Having worked at the club in various coaching capacities over a nine-year period, Chester-born Cushing was delighted to accept the challenge, which may prove to be his toughest yet.
+Having worked at the club in various coaching capacities over a nine-year period, Chester-born Cushing was delighted to accept the challenge and proved his worth by leading the Club to a fifth-placed finish in the FA Women's Super League and a first ever trophy.

 During that time, he worked within the 12-16 Development Phase of coaching, collecting an A-Licence qualification along the way.
 He has also studied Management and Leadership, plus Business and Accounting.